KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

+- Fix: There was an issue with the decoding with some sequences that would cause a block invalidation error.

 = 1.22.0 - 2023-07-22 =
 - Feature: Added tab support in the editor, with spacing options
 - Feature: Added a way to convert back into a core code block